-What role does culture play in municipal elections?
+What place for culture in the municipal elections?

 Once again this year, it looked as if nothing was going to happen.
 Debates between political and apolitical municipal candidates once again seemed to avoid any reference to culture, in a sort of continuity with previous elections, including the most recent presidential ones.